BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

     * Some libraries are from species not inserted in Bgee
     * Some libraries are excluded because not from RNA-Seq (e.g. CAGE-Seq, etc)
     * Some libraries are excluded because not found in SRA
-    * Some libraries are excluded from WormBase annotation file
     * The difference: number annotated libraries - all reasons above should give the number of libraries in `generated_files/RNA_Seq/rna_seq_sample_info.txt` file
     * In addition some libraries are excluded after mapping, usually because of low quality mapping
     * This gives the final number of libraries to be inserted for the Bgee release (5745 for Bgee v15)